ja2-stracciatella/mod-playable-chars/README.md

 ### Credits

-Most contents are taken from UB and JA2 and reworked by me (The_Scorpion)
+Most contents are taken from UB and JA2 and reworked by me (The_Scorpion).

-The speech of character 73 was designed and recorded by Khor 1255
+The speech of character 73 was designed and recorded by Khor 1255.